P. H. Matthews: Biography

-In May 1960 Matthews was elected party leader and his 1960 manifesto proposed policies such as introducing a Bill of Rights to limit the powers of Government, free travel to pensioners on Government-owned services outside of holiday periods, rationalising trading hours and holding a referendum on the liquor licensing debate.
+In May 1960 Matthews was elected party leader.
+His 1960 manifesto proposed policies such as introducing a Bill of Rights to limit the powers of Government, free travel to pensioners on Government-owned services outside of holiday periods, rationalising trading hours and holding a referendum on the liquor licensing debate.

-He died in Tākaka in 1967, aged 64.
+Aged 64, Matthews committed suicide with a gun in Tākaka on 25 September 1967.